mukta-strot/marathi-vachva/index.md

   English (which lets assume you are used to) but outputs the words in Devanagari script.
 So basically you type "*namaskar*" to get "नमस्कार"
 - These kind of keyboards are available on all platforms like Android, iOS, Windows, Mac and GNU/Linux with some slight variations.
+The most popular one on mobile is **GBoard** from Google, I think.
 - On computers you can also use Google translate to do transliteration typing.
 - Another way, with a steep learning curve but more efficiency (especially if you type long texts), is to use an InScript keyboard.